complexsystemslab/project_ideas/project_ideas.md

 ## Projects

+### Project idea (Embodied AI and robotics and large language models)

+This project will explore the use of large language models (LLMs) and a simple robot to explore the idea of embodied intelligence.
+We will also explore the idea of a mirror test in robots.

+Intrigued?
+Please come speak with me.

 ### Project idea 1 (Explainable AI)

 * Contemporary approaches towards explainable AI are model-centric.
 We will use data-centric approaches to explain the complex interplay between data and models.
 This will build on and extend published work [1].
 This project will be ideal for a student with interest in machine learning and who has coding experience.